mmc-siani-es/MultiFEBE/README.md

 Download binaries from [our website](http://www.mmc.siani.es), and run it.

 # Option 2
-Download the source code from [GitHub](https://github.com/mmc-siani-es/MultiFEBE), unpack the *.zip, and compile it by running the Makfile.
+Download the source code from [GitHub](https://github.com/mmc-siani-es/MultiFEBE), unpack the .zip file, and compile it by running the Makfile.

 These are the requirements: